 Neuro-what??!
 Neurodiversity is a big word that describes a simple idea: Our brains and minds all function just a little differently.
 Neurodiversity makes space for people who live with autism or ASD, ADHD, FASD, acquired brain injuries, developmental delays, and any number of other factors that can affect how their brains work.

-I'm well-acquainted with many of the factors that impact a brain's function, and I've got lots of tools and approaches to choose from, in finding a way to communicate, that works with each individual.
+I'm well-acquainted with many of the factors that impact a brain's function, and I've got lots of tools and approaches to choose from.
+I will find strategies and a way to communicate that works with each individual!